 I had this idea that I had to seem professional and corporate and at first I didn’t put my true self out there.

 Holistic, conscious, ethical business is ‘me’.
-I love yoga, meditation and am often labelled ‘hippyish’ but shyed away from sharing this as I thought it would put people off.
+I love yoga, meditation and am often labelled ‘hippyish’ but shyed away from sharing this as I thought it would put people off, this was a big startup business mistake.
 But these are exactly the things that people have commented on in meetings about potential jobs.
 All over agencies seemed overly corporate and very masculine in their energy so being myself has helped me to stand out.

 SHARING HELPS YOU CONNECT WITH PEOPLE.